University of Idaho Drone Lab

 Equipment

 A primary role of the Drone Lab is to provide a pool of shared-use equipment to support the use of drones in research and teaching.
 This is not just drones!
 It includes supporting equipment too like battery chargers, GNSS surveying equipment, generators and power stations, and more.
+The list of our equipment and facilities changes often as we acquire new drones and sensors and expand our work.

 Knowledge Resources